Ramisous/Analysis_of_European_Soccer_Matches_using_Spark_SQL/query_questions/easy_level_queries.md

     +---------+-----+-----------------------+-----+-------------------------+
     ```

-7. Select and show the ranking of leagues according to the number of goals scored
+7. Select and show the ranking of leagues according to the number of goals scored in the 2014/2015 season
     ```
     +----------------------+----------------------+
     |League_name           |Number_of_goals_scored|